thammarith/KL/docs/bill-scanner-implementation-plan.md

 # Bill Scanner Implementation Plan

+## User's instruction

+- DO NOT USE @google/generative-ai because it's deprecated
+- MAKE SURE TO SEARCH & CHECK THE DOCUMENTS BEFORE IMPLEMENTING EVERY TIME
+- USE context7 OR SEARCH FOR DOCUMENTS EVERY TIME

 ## Overview

 This document outlines the implementation plan for adding bill scanning functionality to the KL app.
 Users will be able to capture or upload photos of bills, which will be processed using Google Gemini API to automatically create structured bill data.